 In our experts’ reviews, the fiberglass antenna is one of the best heavy-duty options if you’re looking for something that can withstand harsh environmental elements.
 Fiberglass antennas flex a bit more than other materials before breaking, which makes it more resistant to wind and low-speed impacts.
 Hence, the fiberglass type is the ideal CB antenna option for anyone.

 Ease of Setup

-On the other hand, a long cable may leave you with too much slack when attaching an antenna to your car.
-You should also consider whether the cable is sealed, as that will help it resist water and snow.
+On the other hand, an extended cable may leave you with too much slack when attaching an antenna to your car.
+You should also consider whether the cable is sealed, as that will help with water and snow resistance.